 It’s important for health care workers to take care of themselves just as they take care of their patients and clients.
 To help, the Centre for Addiction and Mental Health (CAMH) is providing access to mental health and addiction supports for health care workers impacted by the COVID-19 pandemic.
 These supports include access to resources, psychotherapy and psychiatric services.

 If you support someone in need and feel anxious and overwhelmed with your caregiving responsibilities during the pandemic, you’re not alone.
-The Ontario Caregiver Organization provides helpline support, caregiver tips and resources and short video tips to help you in your caregiving COVID-19 journey.
+The Ontario Caregiver Organization provides helpline support, caregiver tips and resources, and short video tips to help you in your caregiving through COVID-19 journey.

 The Hope for Wellness Help Line offers immediate mental health counselling and crisis intervention to all Indigenous peoples across Canada.
 If you need to talk or are having trouble coping during this pandemic crisis, phone and chat counselling is available in English, French, Cree, Ojibway and Inuktitut.